Mehlulz/Mehlulz.github.io/_projects/RSE2107A-Systems-Engineering-Project-1/index.md

 ---
 layout: post
 title: RSE2107A-Systems Engineering Project 1
 description:  Design and create a physical arena inspired by a designated site at Changi Airport, ensuring it allows a 4-wheeled LIMO robot to perform key functions like localization, mapping, path planning, navigation, and obstacle avoidance.
+The robot will then navigate through multiple different other Arenas.
 skills:
   RTAB-Map Navigation
   LIMO Robot Configuration